OldverseMVC/Oldverse/README.md

 # Do I have the right to use this.

 Yes, due to this having a open-source license, but please GOD, don't use this for your 458484894849849844982191929852985895th clone.
+# Does it will be updated over time
+i don't think, codebase has since matured and is safe of use.